amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 ![changes](../images/vodonaws-changes-new.png)

 To understand this change we will do a quick overview of the existing **reinvent-vod-process** lambda function and the **reinvent-rules-MediainfoRulesEngineProfiler** lambda function.
-More detailed code walkthoughs and testing can be found in [Appendix 1: Code Walktroughs](#Appendix-1:-Code-Walktroughs) below.
+More detailed code walkthoughs and testing can be found in [Appendix: Code Walktroughs](#Appendix:-Code-Walktroughs) below.

 ## Locate the Process Step Function and the Profiler Lambda function